Networking Interview Questions

 Moreover, the effective transmission of data between computers is made possible by the fact that every layer has its own collection of procedures and functions.

-Q. 15: What is the difference between the OSI Model and TCP/ IP Model?
+Q. 15: What is the difference between the OSI Model and the TCP/ IP Model?

 Q. 16: What is a UTP cable?